rehabas/Algorithms-Data-Structure/Graph.md

 - **Minimum spanning tree** is the one which contains the least weight among all other spanning tree of some particular graph.

+we will discuss the algorithms to calculate the shortest path between two nodes in a graph.

+There are two algorithms which are being used for this purpose.

+1. Prim's Algorithm
+2. Kruskal's Algorithm

+### 1. Prim's Algorithm

 ###### Algorithm

 1. Create a set ```mstSet``` that keeps track of vertices already included in **MST**.